ANIRBANNNN/CompVis/README.md

 ## Image source
-Taken by me at IIT Karagpur
+Taken by me at IIT Kharagpur